miraland-labs/solarti-program-library/docs/src/stake-pool/cli.md

-First, they need to decrease the amount on stake account `3k7Nwu9jUSc6SNG11wzufKYoZXRFgxWamheGLYWp5Rvx`, delegated to `EhRbKi4Vhm1oUCGWHiLEMYZqDrHwEd7Jgzgi26QJKvfQ`, by a total of `60` SOL.
+First, they need to decrease the amount on stake account `3k7Nwu9jUSc6SNG11wzufKYoZXRFgxWamheGLYWp5Rvx`, delegated to `EhRbKi4Vhm1oUCGWHiLEMYZqDrHwEd7Jgzgi26QJKvfQ`, by a total of `60` MLN.

-They decrease that amount of SOL:
+They decrease that amount of MLN:

 ```sh
 $ solarti-stake-pool decrease-validator-stake Zg5YBPAk8RqBR9kaLLSoN5C8Uv7nErBz1WC63HTsCPR EhRbKi4Vhm1oUCGWHiLEMYZqDrHwEd7Jgzgi26QJKvfQ 60
 Signature: ZpQGwT85rJ8Y9afdkXhKo3TVv4xgTz741mmZj2vW7mihYseAkFsazWxza2y8eNGY4HDJm15c1cStwyiQzaM3RpH
 ```

-Internally, this instruction splits and deactivates 60 SOL from the validator stake account `3k7Nwu9jUSc6SNG11wzufKYoZXRFgxWamheGLYWp5Rvx` into a transient stake account, owned and managed entirely by the stake pool.
+Internally, this instruction splits and deactivates 60 MLN from the validator stake account `3k7Nwu9jUSc6SNG11wzufKYoZXRFgxWamheGLYWp5Rvx` into a transient stake account, owned and managed entirely by the stake pool.